-Our beautiful setting in the Blue Ridge Mountains is more than a location — it profoundly shapes how our community lives, works and learns together.
-Our commitment to sustainability is a tradition, not a trend, and App State is an active steward of North Carolina’s interconnected financial, cultural and natural resources.
+App State’s Boone and Hickory campus locations, in the Blue Ridge Mountains and Catawba Valley, profoundly shape how our campus communities live, work and learn together.
+Our commitment to sustainability is a tradition, not a trend, and App State is an active steward of North Carolina’s interconnected economic, cultural and natural resources.

 This commitment shows in many ways, including our tuition rates, textbook rental program, commitment to energy efficiency, economic viability and equitable citizenship.
 Because of this and much more, App State is consistently recognized among the "Best" and "Top" colleges in the nation and the Southeast, according to such national publications as U.S. News & World Report, The Princeton Review, Forbes magazine and Money.com.

 Comprehensive Degree Offerings

-App State offers more than 150 undergraduate and 80 graduate degree programs through its College of Arts and Sciences, College of Fine and Applied Arts, Reich College of Education, Walker College of Business, Hayes School of Music, Beaver College of Health Sciences and Williams School of Graduate Studies.
+App State offers more than 150 undergraduate and 80 graduate degree programs through its College of Arts and Sciences, College of Fine and Applied Arts, Reich College of Education, Walker College of Business, Hayes School of Music, Beaver College of Health Sciences, University College and Williams School of Graduate Studies.
 App State also offers doctorate degrees in education and psychology.

 App State encourages opportunities for undergraduate students to participate in research projects alongside their professors.
-Their work is showcased during the annual Celebration of Student Research and Creative Endeavors held on campus as well as at professional conferences in the region and across the United States.
+Their work is showcased during the annual Celebration of Student Research and Creative Endeavors held on the Boone campus, as well as at professional conferences in the region and across the United States.

 A Bachelor’s to Master’s Plan that Makes Sense

 Many of our undergraduate students choose to build upon their undergraduate work — while saving tuition dollars — with App State’s Accelerated Master’s program.
 It allows undergraduate students to enroll in graduate courses during their senior year and earn both a bachelor’s degree and master’s degree from App State in about five years.

 App State offers 80 graduate degree and certificate programs, which prepare our students for success in the workforce as well as in life.
 Under the mentorship of their professors, our graduate students often conduct primary research, are published and present at professional conferences.

 A Sustainable Mission